PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 The following parts usually have low stock and pre-ordering them is advised:

 **NOTE: These part quantities are for a single 2.0.2 board.
-You need to multiply them by the number of boards you plan to order**
+You need to multiply them by the number of boards you plan to order.**
+**NOTE 2: You can only order PCBs in quantities of 5, 10, 15, 20, 25, 30, 50, or more.
+Do not order SMD components for amounts other than these or you will either have unused extra parts or unpopulated PCBs later.**

 * [1x RP2040](https://jlcpcb.com/partdetail/RaspberryPi-RP2040/C2040)
 * [1x NOR Flash Chip](https://jlcpcb.com/partdetail/WinbondElec-W25Q128JVSIQ/C97521)